nidium/Nidium/README.md

 ## Layout engine

 nidium ships with its own layout engine.
-That's it, every element has its own memory buffer (retained mode), pretty similar to HTML elements.
+That is, every element has its own memory buffer (retained mode), pretty similar to HTML elements.

 The layout engine allows several "layout" operations to be made on each element (relative position, opacity, drag'n'drop, margin, scrolling, overflow, and so on).